caseygrun/nbseq/README.md

         In both cases, you do not need to clone this repository.
 You only need to download the `.yaml` file(s) using the steps above; the remaining files will be downloaded and installed by `conda`.

-    c.
-[Install JupyterLab](https://jupyterlab.readthedocs.io/en/stable/getting_started/installation.html#conda) or the Jupyter Notebook, if you have not already; you also have two choices for this:
+    3. [Install JupyterLab](https://jupyterlab.readthedocs.io/en/stable/getting_started/installation.html#conda) or the Jupyter Notebook, if you have not already; you also have two choices for this:

         - I recommend creating a separate dedicated `conda` environment for JupyterLab and using the [`nb_conda_kernels`](https://github.com/anaconda/nb_conda_kernels) package; this will allow you to install and update JupyterLab separately from `nbseq` and its many dependencies; the `nb_conda_kernels` package lets you access the `nbseq` environment (and any other conda environments you create) from within JupyterLab: